PreferredAI/cornac/docs/source/user/example-foodrecce.rst

         return top_k_recs

-The values returned for this will be as follows;
+For example, the values returned will be as follows;

 .. code-block:: bash